mirobotech/BEAPER-Pico/README.md

 ### Beginner Electronics and Programming Educational Robot (BEAPER) for Raspberry Pi Pico

-[BEAPER Pico](https://mirobo.tech/beaper) is a beginner circuit kit for learning and teaching microcontroller programming and robotics using Raspberry Pi Pico microcontrollers and MicroPython.
+[BEAPER Pico](https://mirobo.tech/beaper) is a circuit kit for learning and teaching beginner microcontroller programming, electronics, and robotics with Raspberry Pi Pico microcontrollers and MicroPython.

 This repository contains:

 ## **/Arduino**

+* BEAPERPico.h - C board header file

 An example C header file created to allow BEAPER Pico to be programmed using the Arduino IDE and the [arduino-pico core](https://github.com/earlephilhower/arduino-pico).

 ## **BEAPER_Pico.py**

 A MicroPython board support module for BEAPER Pico.
 Copy BEAPER_Pico.py into the Raspberry Pi Pico filesystem to use it with the Beginner Activities as well as other example programs.

 ## **/Beginner Activities**
 A complete beginner curriculum containing beginner learning activities for BEAPER Pico.